-The U.S. plants exporting these products need to be registered at INVIMA, following the indications for Poultry Parts provided above.
-Detention or rejection of mechanically deboned chicken has occurred during port inspections due to the unsanitary appearance of packages or the presence of foreign material on the bottom of containers.
+The U.S. plants exporting these products need to be registered with INVIMA, following the indications for poultry parts provided above.
+Detention or rejection of mechanically deboned chicken can occur during port inspections due to the unsanitary appearance of packages or the presence of foreign material on the bottom of containers.
+U.S. companies are advised to be aware of the good sanitary appearance of packages, especially in the case of stained boxes in order to avoid the risk of detention and rejection of shipments.